I started working with The De Angelis Group back in early 2004 where I helped companies in orthopedics and spine build out their sales organizations.

 However, the general orthopedic space is craving innovations and I could see other applications that would be great for the HAPPE technology including Foot & Ankle and Sports Medicine.

-From a competitive standpoint to HAPPE, I’m not aware of anyone else today that can put a complete porous structure through the PEEK, while also having HA coating be embedded into and within each porous cell.
+From a competitive standpoint to HAPPE, I’m not aware of anyone else today that can put a complete porous structure through the PEEK, while also having HA embedded into and within each porous cell.
 This becomes an overall advantage and significant benefit to be able to address structure, full and complete porosity, along with the desired biologic goals.